Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 “I just share with you what God channels through me.
 Do not misunderstand me, I am not the one who is speaking.
 I’m just a humble servant.
 Rather, it is the God working through me.” — Yogi Bhajan

-It’s become clear that an entire generation of spiritual seekers has been duped by a customs inspector from India who manipulated, raped, sexually assaulted and abused them.
-Nearly everything he did, from the yoga poses to the peculiar prescriptions and the schools in India was designed to destroy, disrupt and diminish his followers so he could better control them.
+Many former students claimed to have been duped by a customs inspector from India.
+They allege rape, sexual abuse, manipulation and fraud.
+They allege that nearly everything he did, from the yoga poses to the peculiar prescriptions and the schools in India was designed to destroy, disrupt and diminish his followers so he could better control them.
 Bhajan lived a life of luxury, unhindered sexual pursuits and fame while his followers suffered enormously.
-His stroke of evil genius was convincing them the abuse was spiritual growth.
+His stroke of genius was convincing them the abuse was spiritual growth.
 Yogi Bhajan was a master of deceit, not a master of spirituality.

 In a post on Wild Mountain Yoga Center's Facebook, the director called out the wider Kundalini organizations for being complicit in the abuse: